Withersfield: Jacob's Manor

-Jacob's Manor is a Grade 2* listed early Georgian manor house of architectural importance.
+Jacob's Manor is a Grade II* listed early Georgian manor house of architectural importance.
 Built by Sir John Jacob (whose tomb is in St Mary's Church) for his son in-law Reverend A. Oakes (of St Mary's Church), it featured in the Hand in Glove episode of the BBC Drama The Inspector Alleyn Mysteries.

 The White Horse Inn

 The White Horse Inn was built in the seventeenth century as a coaching inn to take advantage of stagecoach traffic between Ipswich, Cambridge and Colchester.
-The pub is now well known for being owned in the 19th and 20th century by the father of Australian Cricket legend Donald Bradman.
+The pub is now well known for being owned in the 19th and 20th century by the uncle of Australian Cricket legend Donald Bradman.
 The White Horse Inn is also one of Withersfields 24 listed buildings with its main feature being its thatched roof.

 Organisations

 Withersfield Parish Council

 The Parish Council plays an important role in providing and managing services such as the village hall and community areas within Withersfield.
 The Parish Council meet regularly at the Withersfield Village Hall.